cmk1988/Easy-3D-Editor/README.md

 # Easy-3D-Editor
 3D editor using cubes and spheres to create 3D objects.
 Exporting Wavefront obj files.

 Please use v142 to build this project.
-For older buildtools there is a workaround to avoid errors: Split the modelviwer project in two DLL-projects (CLR and native C++).
+For older buildtools there is a workaround to avoid errors: Split the modelviewer project in two DLL-projects (CLR and native C++).

 ## New features:
 * 3D Window added (please use DirectX SDK to build)